Reviews You Can Rely On

 Credit: Zach Lovell

-For those in the market for the best of the best, the Garmin Edge 840 offers tons of features, a fantastic display, and a user interface that's controlled by either buttons or a touchscreen, allowing you to operate the device with or without gloves.
+Our top choice is still the Garmin Edge 840, which offers tons of features, a fantastic display, and a user interface that's controlled by either buttons or a touchscreen so that you can operate it with or without gloves.
+While the new Garmin Edge 850 is awesome, we think the battery life is a step backwards, and the upgrades aren't quite worth the cash.

 < Previous | | Next >